 This is the third of the three-semester clinical anesthesia seminar courses in which the nurse anesthesia-DNP student demonstrates breadth, depth, and synthesis of knowledge and skills related to nurse anesthesia clinical practice and the DNP role.
-While the predominant focus of this course is the exploration of clinical anesthesia issues, issues involving evidence-based practice, clinical scholarship and interprofessional collaboration are also discussed (AACN DNP Essentials I, III, VI, & VIII).
+While the predominant focus of this course is the exploration of clinical anesthesia issues, issues involving evidence-based practice, clinical scholarship and interprofessional collaboration are also.
 The impact of interprofessional collaboration on patient outcomes is evaluated.
 Intraprofessional and interprofessional communication, team-building, teamwork and team leadership are analyzed.

-Prerequisites: Successful completion of N6413 and N6412
+Prerequisites: Successful completion of N6413 and